Busting the paperwork myths

 There is a handy list of records to be kept on page 45 of the Early Years and Childcare Registration Handbook.

 All information and records should be recorded in English, be accurate, up to date and stored securely.
 You need to be aware of the requirement to register with the Information Commissioner's Office if you are taking digital photos of children and/or keeping sensitive information about children and families on your computer/online or an app.
-There is information about the Data Protection Act and also the planned updates called the General Data Protection Regulations on the Information Commissioner's Office website.
+The European Union rules on data protection are called the General Data Protection Regulations (GDPR).
+The UK has updated the Data Protection Act to fall in line with the GDPR.
+There is more information about GDPR on the Information Commissioner's Office website or from PACEY.

 Remember that PACEY members have free access to our Customer Services Team, the Legal Team and PACEY advisers if you have any questions.